MilanVlaski/issue-tracking/README.md

 ## Bugs
 - If user already has application takes us to error page.
 ## Done
+- [x] Style the userProblems page separately
+- [x] An engineer can set the state of the problem to any available state, when submitting an answer.
+- [x] When a problem is resovled with a patch, a user can purchase the resulting app.
+We do this by simply having a link on the answers page that takes them to the site /applicaton/{appId}/buy.
+The page itself will have logic to recognize whether it is owned by the user or not, showing an Install button instead of a Buy.
+Clicking on the button should install it somehow (just an alert for now).
+This happens with all owned apps.
+It could even happen when the user is redirected after a buy...
+- [x] ON the User problems page, Have the problem be open to begin with, and render the patch properly.
+Add dummy data to start with.
+- [x] Center answer problem page, add a heading to it like (Problem #1)
+- [x] There should be an extra <th> in engineer problems page
+- [x] The problem state is not being rendered, or missing in the model (engineerProblems.html)
+- [x] Remove horizontal padding from the table, and reduce the font on small screens.
+Remove description column, if necessary.
+- [x] Add rendering on successful form submission to answerProblem page
+- [x] describeProblem should show something on correct form submission
+- [x] Add some margin top to the report a problem button
+- [x] Style Report problem.
+This should be generic table styling, and small logo.
+- [x] Style Login and Register pages (generic form styling again)
+- [x] Translate problem state to english (probably by using a dto)
+- [x] Show user the price of support.
+- [x] You can't assign a problem, if it's already yours.
+So change the My problems page a bit.
+- [x] **Production postgres environment** (2 days) (Maybe Google Cloud + Secret manager)
+- [x] **Local postgres** (3 days)
+- [x] **Styling** (2 days)
 - [x] FEAT: Assign a problem to an engineer.
 - [x] Make a different header for user and engineer.
 - [x] Think about what the user would like to see on the fixes page.
 Probably, I want to see that my problem is fixed, and then immediately click on it to open it.
 Ideally, I click something, it does a dropdown, in which I see answers and patches.
 The answers have descriptions, and engineer's names next to them.
 The patches have names, and other data, and a fake download link (it would be neat if the link held the name and new version of the application)